 Of course, the tour also includes a visit to El Peñol.
 Activities here include browsing the market stalls at the base of the rock or climbing up the 740 steps to admire the view from the top (entrance fee not included).
 Halfway up the rock is a shrine to the Virgin Mary, and once at the summit, there are 360° vistas of the sprawling Antioquia countryside that make excellent photo opportunities.

-Tours that Include Guatapé Day Trip
+Itineraries with Guatapé Day Trip

 Check off three unforgettable cities on this whirlwind 10-day tour starting with Bogotá's Spanish colonial sites and buzzing nightlife.
 You'll then fly to the heart of Colombia's Zona Cafetera for an overnight at a coffee farm where you'll hike the green mountains of Cocora Valley, dotted with towering palm trees.
 From here, head to Medellín—a city with outdoor art and spring-like weather—before ending on the Caribbean coast where you'll explore the romantic streets of Cartagena's Old Town.